shiftyfive/thunderMouse/README.md

 # Thundermouse
 ---
 Thundermouse is a static site generator.
-Thundercat accepts single json file written as an array of json objects that will be converted to a tree and then the HTML is written to the DOM.
+Thundermouse accepts single json file written as an array of JSON objects that will be converted to a tree the tree is then traversed and objects are written to the DOM

 ## Prerequisites
 ---
-Json must be constructed in the following manner.
+JSON must be constructed in the following manner.
 1. must be an array of object
-2. Objects must contain a "tag" key with a value that is a string hit a valid html tag name
+2. Objects must contain a "tag" key with a value that is a string with a value of valid html tag name
 3. must contain a content tag content can equal either
   * A string Value
   * another object
   * an array of objects

-Example
+Valid input example.
 ---
 ```javascript
 let jsonArr = [